-The mission of the Ohio Media School is to provide hands-on broadcasting and online media training in fully equipped radio and TV studios and web based computer labs.
-The instructional staff consists of broadcast media professionals with many years of broadcast and online media experience and includes local on-air radio and TV personalities.
-Upon graduation, students are well-prepared for entry-level positions in the broadcast media industry.
+The mission of the Miami Media School is to provide hands-on broadcasting and Internet content management in fully equipped radio and TV studios and computer labs.
+The instructional staff consists of broadcast media professionals with many years of broadcast and media experience and includes local on-air radio and TV personalities.
+Upon graduation, students are well-prepared for entry-level positions in the broadcast ·media industry.